Isofteer/Isofteer/README.md

 # Hi there! 👋

-I'm Anthony rono, a dynamic and driven IT professional with a passion for creating seamless web experiences. 🚀
+I'm Anthony Rono, a dynamic and driven IT professional with a passion for creating seamless web experiences. 🚀

 ## About Me